Protecting our customers is our top priority.

 The trust of our customers is our most important asset and one that we work hard to maintain and improve.
-This document explains what data we collect, how we make use of that data, and the steps we take to ensure the confidentially, integrity, and availability of our service.
+This page explains what data we collect, how we make use of that data, and the steps we take to ensure the confidentiality, integrity, and availability of our service.

 Customer Data Collection